System

 Fork Lift Truck – Manual Handling Equipment (Flt) Toolbox Talk

-Introduction: In todays work world, we all benefit from some type of material handling equipment.
+In today’s work world, we all benefit from some type of material handling equipment.
 Whether the equipment is just a paper tray for a printer or a log loader for a sawmill, the concept of moving materials in the easiest manner possible is still the same.

-Most warehouse type operations use lift trucks for their operations.
-This type of equipment, while very productive, is also very dangerous in the wrong hands.
-Operators must be trained on the particular piece of equipment they will be operating.
-Lift trucks vary in size, capacity, and operation.
+Most warehouses use fork lift trucks for their operations.
+This type of equipment, while very productive, is also dangerous in the wrong hands.
+Operators must be trained on the particular piece of equipment they operatte.
+Fork lift trucks vary in size, capacity, and operation.
 These particulars must be addressed in training sessions before operators are permitted to use the equipment.

 Issues needing to be addressed in terms of hazards and safety procedures include: